You want a horn loaded home theatre sub that can deliver over

 whilst hiding a room rattling sub.

-And the best news: this is a very easy cab to build.
+The best news: these are very easy cabs to build.
 Don't have a table saw?

 No problem, you can cut all the parts with a hand-held circular saw, and get